-With 24 years of coaching experience, including 14 years at the Div.
-I level, Rozie DeWeese enters her first season as assistant coach at Sacramento State in 2017.
+With 25 years of coaching experience, including 15 years at the Div.
+I level, Rozie DeWeese enters her third season as assistant coach at Sacramento State in 2019.

-Since 2014, DeWeese had been the Union Sacramento FC’s director for the U14-19 girls programs, as well as head coach for NPL U16 and U17 girls squads.
+Prior to joining Sacramento State, DeWeese had been the Union Sacramento FC’s director for the U14-19 girls programs, as well as head coach for NPL U16 and U17 girls squads (2014-16).
 Prior to that, De Weese spent 10 years as an assistant on the UC Davis coaching staff (2004-13), including eight seasons as the team’s associate head coach.

 During her time with the Aggies, the Redlands, Calif., native played an instrumental role in UC Davis’ transition to the Div.
 I level, which included the team’s first seven seasons in the Big West Conference.
 De Weese assisted in all facets of coaching and program management, which included serving as the team’s recruiting coordinator.